 Watch the video on youtube.com ➜

-Katlyn (from Woodstock, GA, USA) started *Blue Skies & Ko * over 3 years ago.
+Katlyn (from Woodstock, GA, USA) started *Blue Skies & Ko * almost 4 years ago.

 Hey Dreamers!
 Welcome to the journey!
 My name is Katlyn and I am the owner of Blue Skies & Ko Boutique.
 Blue Skies & Ko offers hand-stamped pieces of jewelry, simplistic and trendy pieced jewelry, and now clothing!